-We are required to obtain applicable licenses or approvals from various regulatory authorities in order to provide advertising and other value added services and products.
+We are required to obtain applicable licenses or approvals from various regulatory authorities in order to provide advertising and value-added services and products.
 These licenses or approvals are essential to the operation of our business and are generally subject to annual review by the relevant PRC governmental authorities.
-For example, each of Beijing Internet, Beijing Technology, Beijing JTX Technology, Beijing China Index, Beijing Tuo Shi Hong Ye Technology Development Co., Ltd. ("Beijing Tuo Shi Hong Ye") and Beijing Gu Tian Xia Information Co., Ltd. ("Beijing Gu Tian Xia") currently holds an ICP license, as required under the applicable PRC laws, rules and regulations; and each of Beijing Internet, Beijing Technology, Beijing JTX Technology, Beijing China Index and Beijing Gu Tian Xia currently holds an approval for operating electronic bulletin board services as required under the applicable PRC laws, rules and regulations.
-Beijing Advertising, Beijing Internet, Shanghai Advertising and certain other consolidated controlled entities are allowed to provide marketing services in accordance with the business scope indicated in each of their respective business licenses.
+For example, each of Beijing Technology, Beijing JTX Technology, Beijing Tuo Shi Hong Ye Technology Development Co., Ltd. ("Beijing Tuo Shi Hong Ye") and Beijing Gu Tian Xia Information Co., Ltd. ("Beijing Gu Tian Xia") currently holds an ICP license, as required under the applicable PRC laws, rules and regulations; and each of Beijing Technology, Beijing JTX Technology and Beijing Gu Tian Xia currently holds an approval for operating electronic bulletin board services as required under the applicable PRC laws, rules and regulations.
+Beijing Advertising, Shanghai Century JTX Network and certain other consolidated controlled entities are allowed to provide marketing services in accordance with the business scope indicated in each of their respective business licenses.